-“McMahon’s personal style of songwriting discovers a new peak with this release thanks to his continuing refinement of the cinematic imagery powering his songwriting.
-‘About Joe’ is an intensely human collection; Brendan McMahon doesn’t write about life as he would have it, but rather life as he sees it … it’s every bit as immersive as a full length release and one of the more substantive studio recordings I’ve heard yet in 2018.”
+“McMahon’s personal style of song writing discovers a new peak with this release thanks to his continuing refinement of the cinematic imagery powering his song writing.
+‘On This Fine Occasion’ is an intensely human collection; Brendan McMahon doesn’t write about life as he would have it, but rather life as he sees it … it’s one of the more substantive studio recordings I’ve heard yet in 2018.”

 - Vents Magazine